Xmick01/SOC-Automation-Project-/README.md

 Wazuh:

 ![firewall settings](https://github.com/Xmick01/SOC-Automation-Project-/assets/130627895/8dfa1112-d0c0-4999-8959-90409942fad2)
 * I used DigitalOcean as my cloud provider.
 Here is the firewall settings used.
-For the project, you will be using your own IP address.
+For the project, you will be using your own IP address as the source.
 But you will ssh into the IP address of the droplet.
-To check the IP address, click [here](https://www.whatismyip.com/)
+To check the IP address, click [here](https://www.whatismyip.com/).